ThePyProgrammer/ThePyProgrammer/README.md

 Don't worry, I won't eat you.

-My name is Prannaya Gupta and I am the ~~fastest~~ ~~smartest~~ something-est boy alive.
+My name is Prannaya Gupta and I am the ~~fastest~~ ~~smartest~~ weirdest human alive.
 To the outside world, I'm an ordinary NUS High student, but secretly, with no help from my friends at NUS High, I write code and publish findings regularly.
 When I was a child, I started coding something(s) impossible.
 I spent my hours coding away.
 Then the stress of the school caused me to do something impossible.
 I brought new problems to myself, and I am the only person stupid enough to stop them.
 I am **ThePyProgrammer**.

 ## ThePyProgrammer
 <a href="mailto:prannayagupta@gmail.com"> <img src="https://img.icons8.com/fluent/48/000000/gmail.png" width="3.5%" />